-Salmeterol:-
+Salmeterol

-Salmeterol acts locally in the lung therefore plasma levels are not an indication of therapeutic effects.
-In addition there are only limited data available on the pharmacokinetics of salmeterol because of the technical difficulty of assaying the drug in plasma due to the low plasma concentrations at therapeutic doses (approximately 200 picograms/mL or less) achieved after inhaled dosing.
-After regular dosing with salmeterol xinafoate, hydroxynaphthoic acid can be detected in the systemic circulation, reaching steady state concentrations of approximately 100 nanograms/mL.
+Salmeterol acts locally in the lungs, therefore plasma levels are not an indication of therapeutic effects.
+In addition, there are only limited data available on the pharmacokinetics of salmeterol because of the technical difficulty of assaying the drug in plasma due to the low plasma concentrations at therapeutic doses (approximately 200 pg/mL or less) achieved after inhaled dosing.
+After regular dosing with salmeterol xinafoate, hydroxynaphthoic acid can be detected in the systemic circulation, reaching steady state concentrations of approximately 100 ng/mL.
 These concentrations are up to 1000 fold lower than steady state levels observed in toxicity studies.
 No detrimental effects have been seen following long-term regular dosing (more than 12 months) in patients with airway obstruction.

 An in vitro study showed that salmeterol is extensively metabolised to α -hydroxysalmeterol (aliphatic oxidation) by cytochrome P450 3A4 (CYP3A4).
-A repeat dose study with salmeterol and erythromycin in healthy volunteers showed no clinically significant changes in pharmacodynamic effects at 500 mg three times daily doses of erythromycin.
-However, a salmeterol-ketoconazole interaction study resulted in a significant increase in plasma salmeterol exposure. (see Warnings and Precautions, and Interactions)
+However, a salmeterol-ketoconazole interaction study resulted in a significant increase in plasma salmeterol exposure (see Warnings and Precautions and Interactions).

-Fluticasone propionate:-
+Fluticasone propionate

 The absolute bioavailability of fluticasone propionate for each of the available inhaler devices has been estimated from within and between study comparisons of inhaled and intravenous pharmacokinetic data.
-In healthy adult subjects the absolute bioavailability has been estimated for fluticasone propionate Accuhaler/Diskus (7.8%), fluticasone propionate Diskhaler (9.0%), fluticasone propionate Evohaler (10.9%), salmeterol-fluticasone propionate Evohaler (5.3%) and salmeterol-fluticasone propionate Accuhaler/Diskus (5.5%) respectively.
-In patients with asthma a lesser degree of systemic exposure to inhaled fluticasone propionate has been observed.
+In healthy adult subjects, the absolute bioavailability has been estimated for fluticasone propionate Accuhaler/Diskus (7.8%), fluticasone propionate Diskhaler (9.0%), fluticasone propionate Evohaler (10.9%), salmeterol-fluticasone propionate Evohaler (5.3%) and salmeterol-fluticasone propionate Accuhaler/Diskus (5.5%).
 Systemic absorption occurs mainly through the lungs and is initially rapid then prolonged.
-The remainder of the inhaled dose may be swallowed but contributes minimally to systemic exposure due to the low aqueous solubility and pre-systemic metabolism, resulting in oral availability of less than 1%.
+The remainder of the inhaled dose may be swallowed but contributes minimally to systemic exposure due to the low aqueous solubility and presystemic metabolism, resulting in oral availability of less than 1%.

 There is a linear increase in systemic exposure with increasing inhaled dose.
-The disposition of fluticasone propionate is characterised by high plasma clearance (1150 mL/min), a large volume of distribution at steady-state (approximately 300L) and a terminal half-life of approximately 8 hours.
+The disposition of fluticasone propionate is characterised by high plasma clearance (1150 mL/min), a large volume of distribution at steady-state (approximately 300 L) and a terminal half-life of approximately 8 hours.
 Plasma protein binding is moderately high (91%).
 Fluticasone propionate is cleared very rapidly from the systemic circulation, principally by metabolism to an inactive carboxylic acid metabolite, by the cytochrome P450 enzyme CYP3A4.